jlord/jlord.github.io/src/colophon.md

 ---
 layout: base.njk
-title: About
+title: Colophon
 tags: pages
 ---

-This is the first page.
+This is a colophon.